Cycling at the 2020 Summer Olympics – Men's keirin: Final A

-The Keirin final was won by Jason Kenny in what would be his last race, riding in position one behind the derny, and taking advantage of the nervous Matthew Glaetzer in second wheel to create a gap of a few bikelengths over the field as the derny prepared to pull off.
-Kenny then launched a highly unusual and ferocious breakaway attack immediately as the derny left the track, putting half a lap into his rivals before they were fully aware what had happened.
-Despite a frenzied chase led by Dutch sprint and team sprint gold medalist Harrie Lavreysen, seeking to replicate the sprint 'triple crown' previously won by Kenny in 2016 and Chris Hoy in 2008, Kenny was able to hold off the field, winning the event by the length of a straight.
+The Keirin final was won in unusual and dramatic style by the reigning champion, Jason Kenny of Great Britain in what would be his last race, riding in position one behind the derny.
+Taking the drag of the derny in what is often considered an unhelpful position for the final sprint, Kenny's superior experience and racecraft led him to take advantage of the nervous Matthew Glaetzer in second wheel.

+Noting that Glaetzer was looking behind himself instinctively every time Kenny checked back on him in second wheel, Kenny eased himself a few bike lengths ahead of the Australian, throwing a final glance back at Glaetzer just as the derny was pulling off.
+As Glaetzer held the field up very marginally with his attention again diverted by Kenny to the riders behind him, Kenny launched a highly unusual and ferocious breakaway attack immediately as the derny left the track, putting almost half a lap into all his rivals before they were fully aware what had happened.
+Despite a frenzied chase led by Dutch sprint and team sprint gold medalist, reigning world champion and hot favourite Harrie Lavreysen, seeking to replicate the sprint 'triple crown' previously won by Kenny in 2016 and Chris Hoy in 2008, Kenny was able to hold off the field riding purely in time trial mode he'd been training in for the team sprint, using the banking to gain speed free from the normal contact with the bunch, and winning the event by the length of a straight.
 The gold medal made Kenny the most successful British Olympian, and the most successful Olympic cyclist, in history.
-It also made Kenny one of the elite number of Olympians to have successfully defended an Olympic gold medal in three different events (in Kenny's case, team sprint between 2008-2016, sprint between 2012-2016 and keirin between 2016-2020), the others being Michael Phelps, Ray Ewry, Larisa Latynina, Jenny Thompson and Sawao Kato.
+It also made Kenny one of the elite number of Olympians to have successfully defended an Olympic gold medal in three different events (in Kenny's case, team sprint between 2008 and 2016, sprint between 2012 and 2016 and keirin between 2016 and 2020), the others being Michael Phelps, Ray Ewry, Larisa Latynina, Jenny Thompson and Sawao Kato.